mercuryanalytics/petasos/DEPLOYMENT.md

 * Go to `www.domain.com` bucket properties and select `Static Website Hosting`
 * Fill in the `index document` with `index.html`
 * Fill in the error document with `index.html`
-* Fill in the redirection rule with the following value
+* ~~Fill in the redirection rule with the following value~~ - not needed anymore, but let's keep it here
 ```
 <RoutingRules>
     <RoutingRule>